TheFoundryVisionmongers/nuke-ML-server/INSTALL.md

 # Start Docker
 sudo systemctl start docker
 ```
-Install nvidia-docker (NVIDIA GPU-enabled docker) for your Linux platform by following the [installation instructions](https://github.com/NVIDIA/nvidia-docker) of the nvidia-docker repository.
-For CentOS/RHEL, follow the instructions using the official `docker-ce` package.
+Install nvidia-docker (NVIDIA GPU-enabled docker) for your Linux platform by following the [installation instructions](https://github.com/NVIDIA/nvidia-docker) of the nvidia-docker repository (For CentOS/RHEL, follow the instructions using the official `docker-ce` package).

 Build the docker image from the [Dockerfile](/Plugins/Server/Dockerfile):
 ```